11 Victoria Street, Colborne

 Concession 1, Lot 31, Reid Plan Lot 222

 When Cramahe Township was first surveyed in the 1790’s a seventh of its land was set aside for crown reserves and another seventh was set aside for clergy reserves.
 These reserves were rented to tenant farmers.
 The revenues from the crown reserves went to the government.
 The revenues from the clergy reserves originally went only to the Church of England (Anglican), but after 1824 the Church of Scotland (Presbyterian) was granted a share, and by the 1840s all of the major protestant denominations were included (except the Baptists, who refused to participate).
 The clergy reserve system came to an end in 1854, when all revenues reverted to the government.

-Although the Clergy reserve system wasn’t to end until 1854, the northwestern part of Lot 31 was granted by the Crown to Joseph Abbott Keeler (1788-1855) on 12 April 1842.
-The remainder of the northern part was retained as Glebe land associated with the Anglican Church in Colborne.
+Although the Clergy reserve system wasn’t to end until 1854, the northwestern part of Lot 31 was granted by the Crown to Joseph Keeler’s son Joseph Abbott Keeler (1788-1855) on 12 April 1842.
+The remainder of the northern part was retained and would be granted to the Anglican Church in 1860.

 On 23 September 1854 Joseph A. Keeler transferred his 135 acres in Lot 31 to his son Joseph Keeler III (1824-1881).

 Over the years Joseph Keeler III sold off his holdings in Lot 31, Concession 1.
 It wasn’t until 12 February 1880, the year before he died, that he sold Reid Lot 222 to James Scougale (ca. 1824-1890).